This article was updated on 01/24/19. Happy National Peanut Butter Day!

 Thriftiness is a virtue that is based on the long run rather than instant gratification.
 Log-homes.thefuntimesguide.com tells us that MoistureShield composite decking costs roughly $4 per square foot.

 Traditional hardwood decking materials can be a bit less or more expensive, on the other hand.
-For example, imported ipe hardwood is a choice building material, but will set you back about $5.48.
+For example, imported ipe hardwood is a choice building material, but will set you back about $5.48 for the same square foot.

 Mahogany can be found for as low as $3.45.
-Home Depot carries cedar fence pickets for around $2 for a 1 X 6 X 6, which is more frugal than composite material.
+Home Depot carries cedar fence pickets for around $2 for a 1 X 6 X 6, which is less expensive than composite material.

 With that in mind, where are the savings?
 Consider durability and consistency.
 Composite deck boards are are less labor intensive; they dont require to be cleaned, stained, sealed, or refinished as often, even though periodic cleaning is recommended to keep it looking new.

-MoistureShield fence pickets will not have to be replaced every four years or so, like cedar does.
-As a side3 benefit, you wont find the knots, cracks, and warping you can expect in regular wood.
+MoistureShield fence pickets will not have to be replaced every four years or so, like cedar pickets.
+As a side benefit, you wont find the knots, cracks, and warping you can expect in regular wood.
+One can say that it lacks that “character” if that is what you are looking for.

 Using MoistureShield is also certified as a green construction standard for LEED certification, if that is what you are looking for.